-London, the 1930s: With the cooperation of a top-ranking scientist and his son, Tom Langton and Robert Darnley are sent in as bait for a gang that uses blackmail to steal industrial secrets at a time when Hitler’s rise to power in Germany threatens Europe.
-The two men are friends, but they each have secrets of their own – and both are well aware that homosexuality is against the law.
-Living in close quarters, having to portray an illegal relationship, adds unexpected tensions to an already dangerous situation.
+London 1935: With the cooperation of a top-ranking scientist, Tom Langton and Robert Darnley are sent in as bait for a gang that uses blackmail to steal industrial secrets.
+The two men are friends, but they each have secrets – and they're well aware that homosexuality is illegal.
+Living in close quarters, having to portray a gay relationship, adds tensions to an already dangerous situation.

 As Sloane had known he would be, Rob was the first to become restless, impatient.
 Tom remained impassive.
 Neither man spoke.

 Sloane nodded, a silent assent to the question he had been asking himself since Harvey's visit.

 "Sir Owen Bellamy," he said, taking a photograph out of a file and putting it in front of them.
 They stared at the image, a grim-faced man in his late fifties, white hair thinning, a bushy white moustache above thin lips and an obstinate chin.
 "Edmond Bellamy."
 A second photo joined it, a young man, short dark hair combed from a side parting, and pale eyes scowled at the camera.
 The face was handsome, but marked with a sullen nervousness, skin sallow, eye sockets dark-ringed, jaw jutting with an inherited obduracy.

 "Looks familiar," said Tom, "Do we know him?"READ MORE